 Attendance is required at all sessions in order to receive a certificate of completion.

 Margaret Anderton, MDiv, D.Min., received her Doctor of Ministry from New Brunswick Theological Seminary, and a Master of Divinity from St. Bernard’s School of Theology and Ministry.
 She completed 5 units of Clinical Pastoral Education (CPE) at Albany Medical Center.
 She is a chaplain for the Hospice Inn and Palliative Care Team at St. Peter’s Hospital in Albany.

 Margaret Griffin, M.S., M.A., received a Master of Arts in Theological Studies from St. Bernard’s School of Theology and Ministry and a Master of Science from Abilene Christian University, Texas.
 She completed one unit of Clinical Pastoral Education (CPE) at Albany Medical Center.
 Margaret retired from active duty Air Force after 22 years of service.
 She returned to the area and recently retired after a total of 40 years working as a nurse practitioner.
-She is currently a volunteer lay chaplain at Albany Medical Center.
+She served as a lay chaplain at Albany Medical Center.